Not All Cloud Services Are Built Alike

 Functionally optimized databases

 We run a highly available configuration with read replicas so there is no single point of failure.
-If one primary database goes down, the other is promoted.
-Replicas are live across multiple availability zones in two distinct AWS regions, including a time-delayed replica, allowing Okta to quickly restore in the case of data corruption.
+If one primary database goes down, another is promoted.
+Replicas are live across multiple availability zones in two distinct regions for both AWS and GCP.
+Based on the current scale and resiliency requirements, the number of read replicas can be seamlessly increased as needed.

 FunctionallyOptimizedDatabases